 Withdrawing Your Application

-“I authorize VMCAS to place my application from the 2021-2022 application cycle on hold.
-Furthermore, I understand that none of this information can be reactivated for a succeeding application cycle.”
+"I authorize VMCAS to withdraw my application from the 2022-2023 application cycle.
+Furthermore, I understand that no refunds can be granted for applications that have already been submitted."

 Credit Card Payment Disputes